fabriziosalmi/freesounds-archive/README.md

 **Disclaimer**

-If You are a Free Sounds user and You want to have your files removed from the archive for any reason you have 2 options:
+If You want to have your files removed from the archive for any reason you have 2 options:

 1. Open an [issue](https://github.com/fabriziosalmi/freesounds-archive/issues)
 2. [Send me an e-mail](mailto:fabrizio.salmi@gmail.com)